xpd54/backtesting/README.md

 #### Performance-Details

 I am using [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) to read write into file.
 Which map the disk file directly to memory.
-I have a [common-util](https://github.com/xpd54/common_util) which have easy to use header only lib.
+I wrote a [common-util](https://github.com/xpd54/common_util) which have easy to use header only lib.

+#### Task-And-Improvements

+- [x] Single instance Logger for both console and logfile.
+- [ ] Use CRTP to avoid using virtual.
+- [x] Improve read/write with memory mapped file.
+- [x] Write OHLC data to binary file.
+- [ ] Run account logging on different process.
+- [ ] Rebalancing trade strategy doc.
+- [x] Integrate google test